Kumudkohli/BettingAI/README.md

 - Kumud Kohli - [GitHub Profile](https://github.com/kumudkohli)
 - I welcome contributions to improve and expand this project.
 If you have ideas, bug fixes, or feature enhancements, please submit a pull request following our contribution guidelines.

+##
+Happy betting, and may your AI-powered arbitrage strategies bring you success in the world of sports betting!!!